daeshondjones/daeshondjones.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: daeshon.jones.cv.pdf
-description: This is official Curriculum Vitae.
+description: This is my official Curriculum Vitae.
 You download the pdf of my cv in the top right section of this page.
 toc:
   sidebar: left
 ---